jieggii/mc.py/docs/index.md

 # Overview

 ## What is **mc.py**?
-**mc.py** is a tiny and trivial Python module which provides you a simple way to generate phrases using Markov chains.
+**mc.py** is a tiny and trivial Python package which provides you a simple way to generate phrases using Markov chains.

 ## What it can be used for?
 I think it is mostly just for fun.
-I know that some devs use this or similar modules for chat-bots to generate funny messages (e.g. [VK bot Witless](https://vk.com/witless) or [VK bot Sglypa](https://vk.com/sglypa)).
+I know that some devs use this or similar packages/algorithms for chat-bots to generate funny messages (e.g. [VK bot Witless](https://vk.com/witless) or [VK bot Sglypa](https://vk.com/sglypa)).
 I used it to generate cringy gopnik-style quotes.